bakirsw/QR-Code-Generator/README.md

-# Group5

 QRCode-Generator
 Members: Allaa El-Khodr, Bker Sawalha, Mayiz Zgheib, Lucas Kneffel Otal

-This a port of the QR-Code-generator (Copyright (c) Project Nayuki) by Group 5.
+This a port of the QR-Code-generator (Copyright (c) Project Nayuki) by our team.
 UART input added and minor changes were done to the source code by Project Nayuki.

 <<<<<<< HEAD